Friday the 13th Part 2 Amy Steel as Ginny

-Friday’s second final girl was bright, having made an attempt to rationalize the legend of Jason Voorhees by putting it into real terms, and was the only one who cracked the code.
+Friday’s second final girl was bright, having attempted to rationalize the legend of Jason Voorhees by putting it into real terms, and was the only one who cracked the code.
 Even when Paul joked that he thought she was drunk, she pressed on and was irked at her partner’s disregard.
 She would not be silenced or marginalized.
 And we all know that she did, in fact, put her child psychology to work when she outsmarted everyone’s favorite mama’s boy and eluded what would have been certain death.

-6 COMMENTS
+2 COMMENTS

 1. Another fine article, Lando!
 F13 Pt.
 2 is my favorite in all of the series.
 Precisely because of Amy Steel’s portrayal of the final girl.
 She used psychology to stop Jason.
 It doesn’t get much better than that so a win for the smart girls.